Special Tactical Operation and Rescue Team of Malaysia: Selection and training

 The STORM is regarded as the toughest unit in the FRDM.
 The STORM firefighters are expected to be stronger and more mentally tough than the rest of the regular firefighters.
 They are trained to operate and survive in a variety of environments, including cities, jungles, swamps, mountains, seas and rivers.
 They were also exposed to a wide range of sophisticated rescue equipment.
 STORM's membership was originally limited to veteran firefighters, but it is now open to everyone, including firefighters fresh out of basic training.

 STORM selection program (2 days)

-Also known as the Pemilihan Pasukan Special Tactical Operation Rescue Malaysia in Malay, lasts two days at a selected fire station.
-This programme, for example, is held at Putrajaya for firefighters from Kuala Lumpur, Selangor, Perak, and Putrajaya.
-Among the tasks that firefighters must perform are:
+Also known as Pemilihan Pasukan Special Tactical Operation Rescue Malaysia in Malay, the STORM selection program lasts two days and is held at a designated fire station.
+For instance, firefighters from Kuala Lumpur, Selangor, Perak, and Putrajaya participate in the selection at Putrajaya.
+STORM seeks members who are not only physically strong but also able to perform well under pressure during operations.
+Firefighters must complete tasks, including: